LangSurf: Language-Embedded Surface Gaussians for 3D Scene Understanding: Introduction

-1. We introduce LangSurf, a model that emphasizes aligning semantic features with the actual surfaces of objects within 3D scenes.
+semantic features with the actual surfaces of objects within 3D scenes.
 This alignment ensures a more spatially coherent semantic field, improving the accuracy of downstream tasks such as 3D querying, segmentation, and editing.

 2. We develop a Hierarchical-Context Awareness Module that extracts pixel-level semantic features from entire images and applies mask pooling using SAM's masks.
 This process enriches each mask's semantic feature with global context information, particularly benefiting low-texture areas and objects with intricate structures.